Top

 The Risks of Wormhole Travel

 These risks blur the line between physics, law, and insurable death.
+They also create opportunities for insurers to argue that wormhole travel falls outside the scope of coverage.

 How Insurers Could Deny Claims

-• Unverifiable cause of death: Insurers may argue that families cannot prove death occurred in a legally recognized way.
+• Unverifiable cause of death used to argue that families cannot prove death occurred.

-• Jurisdiction loophole: Insurers may claim coverage does not extend beyond Earth or recognized space colonies.
+• Jurisdiction loopholes asserting that coverage does not extend beyond Earth.

 Legal and Ethical Dimensions

-• Should coverage be based on the presumption of death when a traveler disappears?
+• Should presumption of death apply when a traveler disappears inside a wormhole

 Can Attorneys Help in Wormhole Claim Denials?